xoofx/xoofx.github.io/_posts/2020-02-16-stark-language-frontend-compiler.md

 The major benefits of using such a pattern:

-- The iterator state is separated and can be a value-type
+- The iterator state is separated and can be a value-type.
-- The generated code doesn't box (in C# you would have to create duck typing GetEnumerator() method to workaround it)
+- The generated code doesn't box (in C# you would have to create duck typing GetEnumerator() method to workaround it).
 - The implementation is simple and straightforward, no need for an extra-type (e.g the Enumerator).
-Many iterators on indexed containers can use the iterator state `int`
+Many iterators on indexed containers can use the iterator state `int`.
 - Implementing `Linq` over this iterator should allow to generate efficient inlined code.
+- The `try`/`finally` would be triggered only if the iterator inherits from `IDisposable` (not implemented in the current prototype).

 ## Ranges